Decorating for Couples with Opposite Styles

 This is so, so tricky.

-A lot of times, one person is moving into someone else’s pre-established home, wishing to bring their own belongings into the mix.
-Other times, both parties are moving into a new home together — maybe one of you has stronger preferences, maybe the other one can’t stand some of your things.
+A lot of times, one of you is moving into your partner’s pre-established home, and you wanna feel like you actually live there, too.
+Other times, you’re moving into a new home together — and maybe your partner has some, um, strong opinions, drowning you out out.
+Maybe you can’t stand some of their stuff.
 Whatever the style conundrum, do I ever have advice for you.

 Divide + Conquer Your Styles

 First of all, I want to acknowledge that if you’re reading this, there’s a motive in here somewhere.
-You most likely want to make this work to preserve you and your partner’s sense of style while also making your home look good.
-Or maybe you’re hoping I’ll tell you to just throw away all their stuff and do what you want — let’s be real, we all wanna do that sometimes.
+You most likely want to make this work to preserve you and your partner’s sense of self while also making your home actually look good.
+Or maybe you’re hoping I’ll tell you to just throw away all their stuff and do what you want — I’m onto you.

 Let’s focus on rule two first, because the shared spaces are going to require a bit more heavy lifting.